codsen/codsen/packages/string-collapse-white-space/README.md

 - the first argument - string only or will `throw`.
 - the second argument - optional options object.
 Anything else than `undefined`, `null` or a plain object will `throw`.

-Options object is sanitized by [check-types-mini](https://bitbucket.org/codsen/check-types-mini) which will `throw` if you set options' keys to wrong types or add unrecognized keys.
+Options object is sanitized by `check-types-mini` ([npm](https://www.npmjs.com/package/check-types-mini), [GitLab](https://gitlab.com/codsen/codsen/tree/master/packages/check-types-mini)) which will `throw` if you set options' keys to wrong types or add unrecognized keys.
 You'll thank me later.

 **[⬆ back to top](#)**